-Vi Peel: Doctors on RealSelf report treating darkly pigmented areas of the face and body with the Vi Peel, a chemical peel formula with a combination of ingredients that work to achieve the skin improvement desired.
+Vi Peel: Doctors report treating darkly pigmented areas of the face and body with the Vi Peel, a chemical peel formula with a combination of ingredients that work to achieve the skin improvement desired.

 Topical hydroquinone: Also called HQ, this is one of the most popular agents for bleaching skin and can reduce the appearance of conditions including melasma or chloasma.
 It is frequently combined with Retin-A to enhance its bleaching effects.
 Both these can be irritating to the skin so your doctor may prescribe some topical steroids to minimize inflammation.
 HQ has a long history of being safe when correctly applied, but should not be used if you are pregnant or trying to conceive.

 HQ products are also available over the counter in weaker concentrations of 2%, which can be effective for mild cases of hyperpigmentation.
 As a prescribed medication, HQ is commonly prepared in 3-7% concentrations.
 Here are a few quick facts and tips about HQ.